jampp/geeks/_src/_posts/2017-09-11-importance-of-serving-ads.markdown

 We understand that, all other things equal, a user which has repeatedly seen an ad for a short period of time should not be treated the same as one which has seen it with less frequency.
 Yet quantifying the effects of advertising on both these _types_ of users *is hard*.

 At the same time, how much value do impressions drive?
-It is clear that they play a key role in advertisers’ efforts to reach/ engage users, but the current industry pricing models compensate deeper funnel interactions i.e. clicks or events.
+It is clear that they play a key role in advertisers’ efforts to reach/engage users, but the current industry pricing models compensate deeper funnel interactions, i.e. clicks or events.

-Yet it is  Another element to consider when assessing impression value is what the industry refers to as "frequency capping".
+Yet it is.
+Another element to consider when assessing impression value is what the industry refers to as "frequency capping".

 From our research, there are not many articles published on this subject: a user's functional relationship of the number of impressions he is served and the likelihood of performing a desirable action, be it an install or an in-app-event.
 We make an initial approximation on establishing a limit to the amount of advertising messages shown to a unique user, expanding on this topic's technicalities, problems, perspectives and first methods to analyze the data.